We continue to adopt the Quoted Companies Alliance (QCA) Code and its obligations to AIM Rule 26.

 Principle 3 – Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Board recognises we have responsibilities to many stakeholders other than its shareholders.
-This includes employees, clients, lenders, suppliers and the wider society.
+The Board recognises that the Group has responsibilities to many stakeholders other than its shareholders.
+This includes employees, clients, lenders, suppliers and the wider society in which we operate.

-We have embarked on a journey to be a leading example of ESG best practice.
-Our engagement policies with stakeholders are summarised in the annual report and in full here.
+The company has started a programme to embark on a journey to what the Board consider to be a leading example of best practice with respect to ESG.
+Our policies with respect to our engagement with stakeholders are summarised in the annual report and in full here.

 Communications are relevant to the stakeholder and may take the form of formal announcements, individual meetings (for example, appraisals with employees) and negotiations with other stakeholders.
 In addition to this annual report the company has made several ESG disclosures, which are summarised in the annual report.